 Classical Ballet Academy of Minnesota in St. Paul, DanceWorks in

-Lakeville, DeLange Dancers Studios and Ballet Arts Minnesota (now The
+Lakeville, DeLange Dancers Studios in St. Paul and Ballet Arts Minnesota (now The

 Dance Institute) in Minneapolis.
 Rick is the Associate Artistic

-Director of Twin Cities Ballet, and and Co-Directer of Ballet Royale Minnesota.
+Director and contributing choreographer of Twin Cities Ballet, and Co-Directer with his wife Denise of Ballet Royale Minnesota, Twin Cities Ballet's official school and residence.
 Rick also has a B.A. in

 Philosophy and a Law degree from the University of Minnesota.

-Twin Cities Ballet of MInnesota is the registered business name of Lakeville City Ballet, an independent non-profit 501(c)(3) charitable arts organization consisting of local and national professional dancers, students from area schools, and membersof the community.
+Twin Cities Ballet of MInnesota is the registered business name of Lakeville City Ballet, an independent non-profit 501(c)(3) charitable arts organization.
 TCB was incorporated in the state of Minnesota on July 29, 2003, and is a tax-exempt organization as described in section 501(c)(3) of the Internal Revenue Code.
 Supporters may deduct contributions to TCB as provided in section 170 of the Code.
 Bequests, legacies, devises, transfers, or gifts to TCB are deductible for Federal estate and gift tax purposes if they meet the applicable provisions of sections 2055, 2106, and 2522 of the Code.

 TCB’s Officers and Board of Directors: